 The World Juniors is held at Mississaugua and features many of the top amateur golfers from around the world.

-great club has a great practice facility.
-Such is the case with Mississaugua, where the practice facility is the first part of the club many will see.
+very great club has a great practice facility.
+Such is the case with Mississaugua Golf and Country Club, where the practice facility is the first part of the club many see.
 Recreated in recent years to meet the demands of the modern game, Mississaugua’s practice facility presents a great opportunity for members to hone their game, perhaps stopping by before work or as the summer evening cools.
 Our full-year facility includes a championship golf course, an extensive practice area, clinics and programs for golfers of all abilities and simulators for the off season.
-With instruction from Teaching Professional Nick Starchuk, and under the watchful eye of Head Professional Dennis Firth, golfers at the club have a tremendous opportunity to work and improve their games.
-Our target greens and a huge natural grass deck, as well as a large putting green, and a facility dedicated to the short game, golfers will practice under the conditions they’ll find on the course.
+Under the watchful eye of Head Professional Dennis Firth, golfers at the club have a tremendous opportunity to work and improve their games.
+The facility’s target greens and huge natural grass deck, as well as a large putting green and an area dedicated to the short game, allow golfers to practice under the conditions they’ll find on the course.
 During the winter months golfers can work on their game in our state -of-the-art golf simulators.